KilLo445/NFSPatcher/README.md

 1. Download the [latest release](https://github.com/KilLo445/NFSPatcher/releases/tag/batch) corresponding to the game you want to patch and extract it.

 2. Place the .bat file in your Need for Speed install location.
-   (CANNOT BE INSTALLED IN PROGRAM FILES/PROGRAM FILES (x86) THE BAT WILL NOT RUN, EVEN IF YOU RUN IT AS ADMIN)

 3. Run it.